brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

     </code>
 </pre>

 We'll use this template to build out our actual training algorithm.
-Before we do, let's dive into the meaning of some of these hyperparameter constants.
+Before we do, lets dive into the meaning of some of these hyperparameter constants.

 ### Hyperparameters